StrangeRanger/bash-style-guide/content/aesthetics.md

 - **Usage**: Quadruple pound signs are used to section off entire parts of the script.

-_Please refer to the [Quadruple Pound Signs](#quadruple-pound-signs) section for more details._
+_Please refer to the [Quadruple Pound Signs](#quadruple-pound-signs) section below for more details._

 ////
 //// tab | Triple Pound Signs (`###`)

 - **Usage**: Triple pound signs are a mix between double and quadruple pound signs.
-They are not limited to a single block of code separated by a blank line, but do not represent an entirely new section.
-Triple pound signs should be use sparingly and only when necessary, as they don't make it clear when a new "section" is starting or ending.
+They are not limited to a single block of code separated by a blank line, but they do not represent an entirely new section.
+Triple pound signs should be used very sparingly and only when necessary, as they don't make it clear when a new "section" is starting or ending.
 Ideally, you should use double or quadruple pound signs instead.

 **NOTE**: The below example is a possible situation in which triple pound signs could be used.
-Note I'll be using quadruple pound signs, which need a more in depth explanation, which is done in the next section.
+Note that I'll be using quadruple pound signs, which need a more in-depth explanation, detailed in the next subsection.

 ///// details | Example